Life Insurance Choices for Seniors

-Many younger adults decide to buy life insurance because they have just assumed major responsibilities—they’ve gotten married, or bought a house, or they’re starting a family.
-But that doesn’t mean that older folks don’t have the same responsibilities: dependent spouses, children and grandchildren, and home mortgages.
-After all, those responsibilities you assumed when you were younger rarely neatly evaporate as you age.
-For that reason, turning 65 doesn’t mean you’ve outlived your use for life insurance coverage.
+Many younger adults decide to buy life insurance because they have assumed major responsibilities—marriage, a house, starting a family.
+Older folks have the same responsibilities: dependent spouses, children and grandchildren, and home mortgages.
+Turning 65 doesn’t mean you’ve outlived your use for life insurance coverage.
 Which means it’s good news is that you can still find life insurance at age 65 and even when you’re older.

 Can You Buy Life Insurance After Age 65?